How having a cadence can help alleviate the chaos in your life

 As funny as it sounds, entrepreneurs and career-minded professionals often do the same thing.
 For them, the “ball” is something new that pops up in their life, the game plan is their business strategy or Wheel-of-Life.
 The flexibility of our digital, mobile lifestyles makes it so easy to put a new ball in play.
 We have the means to schedule impromptu meet-ups, get connected to anyone through social media and order same day delivery on almost anything.
 So you end up chasing lots of balls and your schedule looks like a second grader playing soccer; creating chaos.

 I’m not immune to the perils of modern life.
-I have struggled with random acts of entrepreneurship and been caught up in a project that took over my life (click here for a funny vacation story).
+I have struggled with random acts of entrepreneurship and been caught up in a project that took over my life.
 To overcome these challenges, I decided to develop a cadence to organize my schedule and bring order to my life.

 I first heard of a cadence in a nursery rhyme called “Monday Washday” when I was a child, the concept stuck with me.
 Being curious, I looked up the story behind “Monday Washday” and learned that long ago, the cadence of a typical household was fairly standard.
 Each day had its own task, so the work got done in a logical, orderly fashion as the week progressed.
 It went like this: